criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/AudienceApi.md

 | **403** | The API client is not authorized to access this resource. |  -  |

-## bulkDeleteV1
+## bulkDeleteAudienceSegments

-> RmAudienceSegmentIdEntityV1ListResponse bulkDeleteV1(accountId, rmAudienceSegmentBulkDeleteInputV1)
+> RmAudienceSegmentIdEntityV1ListResponse bulkDeleteAudienceSegments(accountId, rmAudienceSegmentBulkDeleteInputV1)